The Axiomatic System: Definition & Examples

 The axiomatic system

 An axiomatic system is a collection of axioms, or statements about undefined terms.
 You can build proofs and theorems from axioms.
-Logical arguments are built from with axioms.
+Logical arguments are constructed from axioms.

 You can create your own artificial axiomatic system, such as this one: